thewitcher745/CAN-support-bot/README.md

 - Managing users in each category
 - Adding/removing users from categories
 - Sending messages to users in bulk
+- Exporting user history and categories
 - Viewing the help

+## User Tracking

+The bot automatically tracks:
+- User ID
+- First name
+- Last name
+- Username
+- Language preference
+- Registration date
+- Category memberships

+This data can be exported to CSV format using the export history feature.

 ## How to Find a User ID